 A major cause of truck accidents also stems from tire failures as well.
 Typically, tire failures on large commercial vehicles are simply the result of a trucker’s failure to inspect the tires prior to putting the truck on the road.
 Regardless of whether a trucker is a local or a long distance driver, the tires are a crucial part of the vehicle’s equipment.
 Tire failure can occur due to tire blowouts, tread separation or burn, under-inflated tires and overheated tires, among other things.

 Surely, anyone who has traveled on area highways and roadways throughout Florida has noticed the bits and pieces of tire along the roadway.
 Tire detachment is a significant problem that often leads to collisions because the driver loses control of the truck.
 And for those vehicles traveling behind a truck that has lost its tire tread, the results can be equally as damaging, as colliding with a large piece of tread at a high rate of speed can lead to substantial damages and injuries.

 As mentioned above, truckers are required to perform an inspection of the truck prior to putting it on the road, and that inspection should include a close look at each of the truck’s tires.
-If you or a family member has been injured in a truck crash, contact Ryan Kuhl at The Kelleher Firm today to discuss your legal options.
+If you or a family member has been injured in a truck crash, contact Attorney Ryan Kuhl today to discuss your legal options.